CollaborativeRoboticsLab/omron_amr/README.md

 ## To Do List

 - [x] Replace AMR_Core with a cpp package with support for standard ros2 interface (/cmd_vel, /tf and /odom)
+- [ ] Extend the interface with standard ros2 messages for battery and other optional data
 - [ ] Add support for NAV2
 - [ ] Create cascadeing launch files for AMR core and RVIz